Connect with others who understand.

 Shared Risk Factors for MS and Stroke

-Other autoimmune diseases, such as rheumatoid arthritis and psoriasis, are also known to increase the risk of stroke.
-This is worth noting, since MS is also an immune-mediated condition.
-If you have an autoimmune comorbidity (another health condition at the same time as MS), you may have a higher risk for stroke and heart disease.
+• Autoimmune diseases, such as rheumatoid arthritis and psoriasis, which occur when the immune system mistakenly attacks the body’s own tissues.
+If you have an autoimmune comorbidity (an autoimmune disease alongside MS), you may have a higher risk for stroke and heart disease.

 Lowering Your Risk of Stroke